-Nursing Home Vs. In Home Care
+Nursing Home Vs. Home Care in Pittsburgh, PA

-Learn the key differences that differentiate a nursing home from in home care.
+Learn the key differences that differentiate a nursing home from in home care

 According to the Alzheimer's Association, there are nearly 50 million Americans over the age of 50 who require some level of daily living support.
 Nearly 15 million of these seniors suffer from Alzheimer's disease or another form of dementia.
 Despite the large number of seniors requiring daily care and support, figures from the Congressional Budget office (2015) showed that less than one percent of seniors under the age of 75 lived in a nursing home, but those numbers jumped to 13 percent by age 85, with nearly 60 percent of nursing home residents having passed their 85th birthday.